nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

 To test with a Microsoft Windows computer that has a Bluetooth radio, complete the following steps:

 1. Power on your development board.
 #.
+Press Button 4 on the board if the device is not advertising.
+   Advertising is indicated by blinking LED 1.
+#.
 On your Windows computer, search for Bluetooth devices and connect to the device named "NCS HIDS keyboard".
 #.
+Observe that the connection state is indicated by LED 2.
+#.
 Open a text editor (for example, Notepad).
 #.
-Repeatedly push Button 1 on the board.
+Repeatedly press Button 1 on the board.
    Every button press sends one character of the test message "hello" (the test message includes a carriage return) to the computer, and this will be displayed in the text editor.
 #.
-Push Button 2 and hold it while pushing Button 1.
+Press Button 2 and hold it while pressing Button 1.
    Observe that the next letter of the "hello" message appears as capital letter.
    This is because Button 2 simulates the Shift key.
 #.
 Turn Caps Lock on on the computer.
-   Observe that LED 1 turns on.
+   Observe that LED 3 turns on.
    This confirms that the output report characteristic has been written successfully on the HID device.
 #.
 Turn Caps Lock off on the computer.
-   Observe that LED 1 turns off.
+   Observe that LED 3 turns off.
 #.
 Disconnect the computer from the device by removing the device from the computer's devices list.